-We have restricted ourselves to the lattices $\Z^d$ for simplicity and because some geometric lemmas about the connectivity of boundaries in $\Z^d$ have been proved for us (e.g. \cite[B.15]{friedli2017statistical} and~\cite{timar2013boundary}).
-Such lemmas can presumably be proved for general lattices of dimension at least $2$, but we leave this for future work.
-In particular, Theorem~\ref{HCMainThm} can likely be extended to the entire class of non-sliding models for which Jauslin and Lebowitz~\cite{jauslin2017high} prove the analyticity of the high-fugacity expansion.
+We have restricted ourselves to the lattices $\Z^d$ for simplicity, and because some geometric lemmas about the connectivity of boundaries in $\Z^d$ have been proved for us (e.g., \cite[B.15]{friedli2017statistical} and~\cite{timar2013boundary}).
+Similar lemmas can presumably be proved for general lattices of dimension at least $2$, but we leave this for future work.
+In particular, Theorem~\ref{HCMainThm} can likely be extended to the entire class of non-sliding models considered by Jauslin and Lebowitz~\cite{jauslin2017high}.

-A related challenge would be to apply these methods to the \emph{hard hexagon model} (i.e., the hard-core lattice gas on the triangular lattice) for which it is known that the free energy is analytic for all real non-critical fugacities~\cite{baxter1980hard,joyce1988hard,tracy1987modular}. \begin{openprob} Find efficient counting and sampling algorithms for the hard hexagon model for real $\lam \ne \lam_c$. \end{openprob}
+A related challenge would be to apply these methods to the \emph{hard hexagon model} (i.e., the hard-core model on the triangular lattice) for which it is known that the free energy is analytic for all real non-critical fugacities~\cite{baxter1980hard,joyce1988hard,tracy1987modular}. \begin{openprob} Find efficient counting and sampling algorithms for the hard hexagon model for real $\lam \ne \lam_c$. \end{openprob}